Understanding your character's points (HP, XP, AP, GP, PP)

 HP (Health Points)

 Think of Health Points as your life energy.
 When you drop to 0, you’re in trouble!
 Each character has a different max amount of HP.
-Warriors have the most; Mages have the least.
+Guardians have the most; Mages have the least.

-Warriors can also use their Protect powers to minimize HP loss as it happens.
-It's best for Warriors to save up their AP ahead of time so they can use Protect powers when their team is likely to lose a lot of HP.
+Guardians can also use their Protect powers to minimize HP loss as it happens.
+It's best for Guardians to save up their AP ahead of time so they can use Protect powers when their team is likely to lose a lot of HP.

 XP (Experience Points)